How To Prune Groundcovers

 This article provides tips for pruning ornamental groundcover plants

-Below are a few tips for pruning groundcover plants such as juniper, liriope, ivy and others.
+Below are a few tips for pruning groundcover plants.

-1 - Most groundcover plants require very little if any pruning.
+• When properly spaced, most groundcover plants require very little if any pruning.
 Part of the reason for planting a groundcover is to allow them to grow and cover space in the landscape.
-However, sometimes a groundcover grows outside its boundaries and will require some pruning around the edges to keep inbounds.
+However, sometimes a groundcover grows outside its boundaries and will require some pruning around the edges to keep the plant in bounds.

-2 - When a groundcover grows out of bounds simply cut foliage back.
-Try to prune growth from underneath taller groundcovers, allowing fresh growth and foliage on the top to fall down at edge
+• When a groundcover plant grows out of bounds simply cut the foliage back.
+Try to prune growth from underneath taller groundcovers, allowing fresh growth and foliage on the top to fall down at edge.

-3 - When selecting groundcovers to plant, do a little preliminary research to find plants that are most suitable for the area in the garden you intend on planting them.
+• When selecting groundcovers to plant, do a little preliminary research to find plants that are most suitable for the area in the garden you intend on planting them.
 Particularly look for the mature width of the plant.
-If the mature width is 6 feet, plant at least 3 feet inside the bed, rather than right on the edge.
-Doing so might mean you won't have to prune later to keep inbounds.
+If the mature width is 6 feet, plant the plant at least 3 feet inside the bed, rather than right on the edge.
+Doing so might mean you won't have to prune later to keep the plant in bounds.

-5 - When Ivy (Hedera helix) is growing in your landscape, do not allow it to grow up tree trunks past 3 or 4 feet, and do not allow it to grow out of control in woodland areas.
+• When Ivy (Hedera helix) and other climbing plants that attch themselves to porous surfaces are growing in your landscape do not allow them to grow up tree trunks past 3 or 4 feet, and do not allow them to grow out of control in woodland areas.

 Updates